-One of the primary reasons for executing a life insurance trust is estate tax considerations.
-If an ILIT is properly structured, the death benefits paid to the trust will be free from inclusion in the gross estate of the insured.
-In addition, the ILIT can also be structured so that the trust will provide benefits to the insured’s surviving spouse without inclusion in the surviving spouse’s gross estate.
+An irrevocable insurance trust is sometimes used for estate tax planning.
+If an ILIT is properly structured, the death benefits paid to the trust will be free from inclusion in the taxable estate of the insured trustmaker for estate tax purposes.
+In addition, the ILIT can also be structured so that the trust can distribute money to the insured’s surviving spouse without inclusion in the surviving spouse’s taxable estate.
 An ILIT that includes a spendthrift provision or discretionary distributions to ultimate beneficiaries protects death benefits retained in trust from future creditors or divorced spouses of the named beneficiaries.

-Creation of an insurance trust involves coordination between the financial adviser who recommends and sells the policy, an attorney who drafts the legal trust documents, and the person named as trustee of the trust.
-The following are suggested procedures for establishing an insurance trust for purchase and ownership of a life insurance policy:
+Creating a Florida insurance trust involves coordination between the financial adviser who recommends and sells the policy, an attorney who drafts the legal trust documents, and the person named as trustee of the trust.
+We suggest the following procedures for establishing a life insurance trust for the purchase and ownership of a life insurance policy:

-- The terms of the trust are designed (including the establishment of beneficiaries and the choosing of both initial and successor trustees).
+- The trustmaker decides the terms of the trust (including the establishment of beneficiaries and the choosing of both initial and successor trustees).

 - The attorney drafts the insurance trust.

-- The client/trustmaker and trustee sign the insurance trust.
+- The trustmaker and trustee sign the insurance trust.

 - The trustee applies for an employer identification number (IRS Form SS-4).

 - The trustee applies for life insurance and signs the application as insurance owner.
-If the insurance company requires a check with the application, the application should not be commenced until the following three steps are completed: (i) the grantor/trustmaker makes an initial gift to the insurance trust to cover the initial premium; (ii) a checking account is opened in the name of the trust; and (iii) the trustee notifies the beneficiaries that a gift is being made to the trust and that they have rights of withdrawal (referred to as “demand notice”).
-The demand notice should be given and the period for withdrawals allowed to lapse prior to payment of any premiums to the insurance company.
+If the insurance company requires a check with the application, the application should not be commenced until the trustmaker makes an initial gift to the insurance trust to cover the initial premium and the trustee notifies the beneficiaries that a gift is being made to the trust for their benefit.

-- The trustee completes the application and pays initial premium.
+- The trustee completes the application and pays the initial premium.